kd2org/opodsync/README.md

 This means that you have to use a unique secret token as the username.

 This token is displayed when you log in.
 Use it as the username in gPodder configuration.

+If you don't need this type of authentication, set `DISABLE_TOKEN_AUTHENTICATION` to true in `config.local.php`.

 ## APIs